 Right off, you are probably wondering what in the world is a diatonic harmonica?
 The diatonic harmonica or the harp as most players call it (also nick named the mouth organ, the tin sandwhich, the Mississippi Saxaphone, and the French Harp) usually has ten holes in it and each hole allows the player to inhale and exhale for the notes, (harp players call these blows and draws) and is commonly four inches long.
 The materials that it is most commonly made of can be of wood, metal, and plastic and most likely a combination of two i.e. wood and metal, metal and metal, and plastic and metal.

-Historians believe what we would a harmonica was invented a few thousand years ago in China.
+Historians believe what we would call a harmonica was invented a few thousand years ago in China.
 It had bamboo reeds and was called a "Sheng".
 The Sheng soon became popular in Europe in the late 18th century.

 It didn't take long for European music inventors to get on the band wagon for in the beginning of the 19th century they began tinkering with metal reeds in lieu of the wood of the Sheng.